Ivanovo: History

 According to historians, the youth policy in the city started in 1892, when the first Marxist society was formed.
-In 1919, the city Komsomol (Young Communist League) organization was established, soon this movement spread all over the region.
-By the beginning of the Great Patriotic War in 1941, Ivanovo regional Komsomol organization had already had over 100 thousand people.
+In 1919, the city Komsomol (Young Communist League) organization was established, and soon this movement spread all over the region.
+By the beginning of the Great Patriotic War in 1941, Ivanovo regional Komsomol organization already had over 100 thousand people.
 After the war the main objectives of the movements were to bring up and educate the working youth and to organize various activities.

 In 1970-1980s different circles and amateur theatres were functioning, and people's universities were established.

 In the 1980s, Ivanovo Oblast became one of the largest student centers of European Russia (7 institutes of higher education and 26 colleges with about 35 thousand students).

-In the 1990s, the youth policy in Ivanovo was challenged, but remained and developed, due to the activity of initiative ivanovites.
+In the 1990s, the youth policy in Ivanovo was challenged, but remained and developed, due to the initiative of active ivanovites.
 In 1992, the Department of youth affairs was established.
 The new youth policy was being formed.
 New legislature and programs were launched to encourage young families, youth employment, patriotic education and support.
 53 clubs of young families and 28 military-patriotic organizations were formed.

-Since the beginning of the 2000s the complex youth and children's policy has been pursued, through the legislative (like the regional law “Of the state support of youth and children’s social organizations) and grant support means.
+Since the beginning of the 2000s the complex youth and children's policy has been pursued, through the legislative (like the regional law "Of the state support of youth and children's social organizations") and grant support means.

 Nowadays the Department of internal affairs of the Ivanovo region is responsible for the development of the youth policy of the region.